Orjen: Glacial traces

 Mediterranean mountains bear no glaciers any more except small snow fields in some shaded cirques of the Taurus range.
 Even during the pleistocene snowlines were not much lower as in today's Alps.
 Glaciers were only of local significance in the Mediterranean enabling frost sensitive vegetation types to survive the climate changes of the Quaternary.

 Among the once glaciated Mediterranean mountains Orjen was outstanding for one of the biggest ice cap in the region.
 A 150 km2 covered 1/3 of the area.
 All part above 900 m were buried under a thick sheet of ice from where several glacial tongues descended to 500 m above sea level.
 Traces of glacial activity are evident in any part of Orjen as in the Bijela gora plateaux.
 No glacial lakes survive today as they were extinguished due to the porosity of the karstified landscape.

 Many cirques, U-shaped valleys and moraines and jagged ridges and summits bear the evidence of the glacial erosion.

-In stoneage and Bronze Age humans settled in the Orjen region.
-This early human activity is depicted by rock paintings of deerhunt and humans in Lipci in Risan bay.
+In Stone Age and Bronze Age humans settled in the Orjen region.
+This early human activity is depicted by rock paintings of deerhunt and humans in Lipci rock art in Risan bay.
 A major Bronze Age excavation site is at Popovo polje to the north of Mount Orjen.